jensaymoo/AlterRoslynMcp/README.md

 - `projectId` (optional): Optional project scope for `qualifiedName` lookup — project ID from the current `load_solution` workspace snapshot.
 It is snapshot-local and can change after reload, so prefer `projectPath` when you need a durable selector.

+### `resolve_symbols`

+Use this tool when you need to resolve multiple symbols in one round-trip.
+Each entry reuses resolve_symbol semantics, including symbolId, source position, qualifiedName lookup, project scoping, readable symbol references, and structured ambiguity results.

+Parameters:
+- `entries` (required): The symbols to resolve.
+Each entry supports the same selector modes as resolve_symbol: symbolId, path+line+column, or qualifiedName with optional project scoping.

 ### `explain_symbol`

 Use this tool when you need to understand what a specific symbol (type, method, property, field, etc.) does, what its signature looks like, and where it is used in the codebase.
 It provides a human-readable explanation along with impact hints showing areas with high reference density.